Sepala Attygalle: Ceylon army

 With the formation of the new Ceylon Army on 10 October 1949 following the passing of the Army Act; he was commissioned as a lieutenant in the 1 Battalion, Ceylon Light Infantry as a regular officer on 22 October 1949, promoted to the rank of captain on the same day, he was then assigned as the General Staff Officer - Grade 3 (GSO3) at the Army Headquarters, Ceylon.
-On 27 July 1950 he was appointed as an Extra Aide-de-camp (ADC) to Lord Soulbury, the Governor General of Ceylon, succeeding Major Bevis Bawa.
+On 27 July 1950 he was appointed an Extra Aide-de-camp (ADC) to Lord Soulbury, the Governor General of Ceylon, succeeding Major Bevis Bawa.
 He was promoted to rank of major on 1 January 1952 and was appointed GSO2, Army Headquarters in February.

 From May to July 1952, he attended the Company Commanders' Course at the School of Infantry, Warminster and the Land/Air Warfare Course at the School of Land/Air Warfare from October to November 1952.
 Thereafter he was attached to the 1st Battalion, King's Own Yorkshire Light Infantry, in Germany; serving with the NATO Forces in Europe.
 On his return he resumed his post as GSO2, Army Headquarters.

 In January 1953, he relinquished his staff appointment at the army headquarters and left for the United Kingdom to attend the Staff College, Camberley.
 On 2 June 1953, he was appointed Equerry to HM Queen Elizabeth II at her coronation.
 On completing the staff college course, he was seconded to the 1st The Queen's Dragoon Guards.
 During this time he served as a military liaison officer (military attaché) to the High Commissioner for Ceylon in the United Kingdom.
-On his return to he took part in the formation of the "D" Company, 1st Battalion, Ceylon Light Infantry of which was appointed officer commanding.
+On his return he took part in the formation of the "D" Company, 1st Battalion, Ceylon Light Infantry of which was appointed officer commanding.

 Ceylon Armoured Corps

 In 1955, Major D.S.
 Attygalle was tasked with raising a reconnaissance unit and on 10 October 1955, he formed the 1st Reconnaissance (Recce) Squadron as the Cavalry Arm in the Ceylon Army in the lines of 1st The Queen's Dragoon Guards, with himself as officer commanding.
 On 17 December 1955 a Combined Services Buddhist Mission led by Major Attygalle left for Burma on board HMCyS Vijaya, to represent the Armed Forces of Ceylon at the Buddha Jayanthi commemoration celebrations, and present a gift of a Bodhi tree sapling.
 On 25 December 1955, he was appointed Officer Commanding Troops, Echelon Barracks, and served till 9 August 1956.
 On 1 October 1958, he was promoted to the rank lieutenant colonel and appointed the first commanding officer of the 1st Reconnaissance Regiment, with the expansion of the recce squadron to a full regiment.
 The 1st Reconnaissance Regiment became the core of the Ceylon Armoured Corps.
 He attended a training with the Royal Armoured Corps from March to April 1959.
-Held the post of the commanding officer, 1st Reconnaissance Regiment until March 1964.
+He held the post of the commanding officer, 1st Reconnaissance Regiment until March 1964.